Real World/Road Rules Challenge: Fresh Meat

+This is the first edition of the Fresh Meat series, with Fresh Meat II following in 2010.

 Format

 Prior to the season, each of the 12 newcomers (referred to as "Fresh Meat") participates in a series of challenges to test their skills.
 Each alumnus selects one of the rookies of the opposite sex to be their partner for the entire season, using the stats from the pre-season challenges.

 In odd-numbered episodes, teams participate in a challenge.
 (Challenges are sometimes called "missions.")
 The winner of the challenge has immunity from going into Exile, and selects one team to go into Exile.
 They also get the chance to pick the order in the next challenge.
 The remaining teams get together to vote for the other Exile team; the winning team and their pick for the Exile are not present during the process.
 Each individual gets a vote, and voting is not secret.
 The team with the most votes is picked to go into Exile.

 In even-numbered episodes, teams participate in another challenge.
 If one of the two teams picked for Exile wins the challenge (sometimes referred to on the show as winning the "pardon"), they can select another team to go into Exile in their place, however, they cannot pick the team that won the previous challenge as that team has immunity.
 They also receive a prize and will get to pick the order in the next challenge.
 The challenge of this episode is followed by the Exile.

 Exile is a race between two teams.
 Unlike the elimination games of other seasons of The Challenge, the remaining teams do not watch the battle between the two Exile teams.
 The Exile teams run a course and whoever crosses the finish line first stays, while the other team goes home.
 Along the way, there are two optional puzzle stations where, if the puzzle is solved correctly, they will get a prize that will benefit them in the race (such as dropping their bags or taking minutes off their total time.)
 To make matters more difficult, each member will be carrying bags equal to the weight of the luggage they brought to the Challenge.

 A car picks them up and they are taken, blindfolded, to the race course.
 Once the car stops, they must jump out and go on with the race.
 Both team members must cross the finish line, but it doesn't matter who carries what bags.

 Initially, the final challenge was to consist of four teams, with first-place winning $250,000, second place $30,000, third place $20,000 and fourth place winning nothing.
-However, due to the medical disqualification of Team Coral & Evan, host T. J. Lavin explained to each team in Episode 11 that the final challenge would consist of three teams, with all finalists winning money.
+However, due to the medical disqualification of Team Coral & Evan, the final challenge only featured three teams, with all finalists winning money.